-Next, we describe the ITX protocol for encrypted code and data transfers to/from IPU tiles.
-The protocol is application-level as opposed to transport-level.
-While it is transparent to ML frameworks, it relies on application software (e.g., the IPU compiler) to assign IVs for authenticated encryption and to program the tiles to securely load code, initial weights, training data, and save/reload checkpoints and results.
+Next, we describe the ITX protocol for encrypted code and data transfers to and from IPU tiles.
+The protocol is designed to ensure confidentiality and integrity even in the presence of privileged attackers that control the host software stack and can observe/tamper with PCIe traffic.
+The protocol is application-level as opposed to transport-level (discussed in Section 9).
+While it is transparent to ML frameworks, it relies on application software (e.g., the Poplar compiler) to assign IVs for authenticated encryption and for programming the tiles to securely load code, initial weights, training data, and save/reload checkpoints and results.
 The protocol is supported in IPU hardware by fully pipelined AES256-GCM engines for authenticated encryption at PCIe line rate.
-This choice results in simpler hardware, allows the IPU to be coupled with untrusted CPUs (or CPUs with varying TEE support) and retains the compiler's ability to maximize PCIe utilization by parallelizing data transfers across tiles.
+This design choice results in simpler hardware (at the cost of some software complexity), allows the IPU to be coupled with untrusted CPUs or CPUs with varying TEE support, and retains the compiler's ability to maximize PCIe utilization by parallelizing data transfers across multiple tiles.